dask/dask/docs/source/scheduling.rst

    # or
    client = Client(processes=False)

-The Dask distributed scheduler can either be :doc:`setup on a cluster <setup>` or run locally on a personal machine.
+The Dask distributed scheduler can either be :doc:`setup on a cluster <how-to/deploy-dask-clusters>` or run locally on a personal machine.
 Despite having the name "distributed", it is often pragmatic on local machines for a few reasons: